khalilia2000/Car-ND-PID-Project/README.md

 ## Basic Build Instructions

+Provided that all dependencies are alredy installed and linked properly:

 1. Clone this repo.
 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`